l12f3r/postgresql-rds-dbeaver/README.md

 To create the subnet group (that is, a collection of subnets) for the database, the `aws_db_subnet_group` is the proper resource to be used.
 This subnet group uses subnets created by the `ourDBVPC` module.

 In our scenario, the `subnet_ids` must point to the public subnets of the module, so we could test it using DBeaver.
-However, that's not good practice and it should point to private in production environments.
+However, **_that's not good practice and it should point to private in production environments_**.

 This resource will be used to avoid Terraform creating RDS instances on the default VPC.